 Chief Tony Farrar

 Chief Farrar holds masters’ degrees in both administration of justice and business administration and a bachelor’s degree in police science.
-He will graduate from the Police Executive Program at Cambridge University’s Institute of Criminology (United Kingdom) with a master’s degree in criminology in July 2013.
+He also graduated from the Police Executive Program at Cambridge University’s Institute of Criminology (United Kingdom) with a master’s degree in criminology in July 2013.

 Chief Farrar is a graduate of the CA POST Master Instructor Development Program and a certified trainer in the six different CA POST disciplines.
 He is also a certified trainer through the California Association of Tactical Officers and the National Tactical Officers Association.

 In 2009, Chief Farrar received the CA POST Individual Excellence in Training Award, which recognizes outstanding contributions to law enforcement training and encourages innovation, quality, and effectiveness.

 Chief Farrar has extensive tactical operations expertise and has shared his knowledge through presentations to law enforcement personnel, community groups, and the private sector throughout California and in other states.
 He has developed several law enforcement conferences and training venues, and his written materials have been published in both domestic and international publications.